NC North Carolina CPA Services

 Active Trader & Investor Tax

-Trader status analysis, mark-to-market elections, wash-sale review, brokerage imports, and planning for active investors with substantial trading activity.
+Trader status analysis, mark-to-market elections, wash-sale review, brokerage imports, and planning for active investors whose records overlap with K-1, investment, trader, or executive compensation planning.
+We also check whether lender, investor, or board financial statement support changes the filing approach.

 Learn More ->